adamhinton/CMDBuddy/README.md

 #### Tables and Relationships

 - **User Table**: The central table that holds user information.

   - `id`: Unique identifier for each user.
   - `email`: User's email address.
   - `darkMode`: Boolean to store user's dark mode preference.
+  - `commands`: List of the user's Commands
   - **Relationships**:
     - One-to-many relationship with the Command table via `commands`.

 - **Command Table**: Stores the base commands.

   - `id`: Unique identifier for each command.
-  - `baseCommand`: The actual command string.
+  - `baseCommand`: The actual command string, e.g. `npx playwright test myTestName`
   - `title`: A title to describe what the command does.
-  - `order`: An integer to maintain the order of commands.
+  - `order`: An integer to maintain the order of commands in the UI.
   - `userID`: Foreign key linking back to the User table.
   - **Relationships**:
     - Many-to-one relationship with the User table via `user`.